Use It Up, Go Without, Make it Do, or Do Without!

 So we took the middle seat out of our handy Ford Aerostar and proceeded to overload it with concrete and landscape timbers.
 What are the timbers for?
 You’ll see.

 Every project requires good help.
 Here is our neighbor Tyler.
 He would always come over when we first moved in because we always had some crazy fun thing going on.
 He was very helpful.
+We also proceeded to compare landscaping services in Sydney because, really, these things are best done with the pros.

 Here is the concrete going in.